davidpak/SmartNote/server/docs/INTERFACES.md

 ### Response

-A body will always be present in the response.

 #### Success

 If the resource was successfully fetched, the server will respond with `200 OK` and the resource's data in the response body.
 The `Content-Type` header of the response will be set to the appropriate MIME type.
 The body will be a binary stream of the resource's data as follows: